 - When the information is publicly available

 Personal data about individuals may be obtained and used in our research to identify those who might be interested in giving major gifts to charities.
-In this scenario, TVAA may seek to find out more about these individuals, their interests and motivations for giving and this will take place using publicly available information.
+In this scenario, TVAA are looking to find out more about individuals, their interests, and motivations for giving and supporting and this takes place using publicly available information.
 This information may include newspaper or other media coverage, open postings on social media sites such as LinkedIn, and data from other sources such as Companies House, property registers and company websites.

 Use of other publicly available sources, such as the Mailing Preference Service (MPS) or Fundraising Preference Service (FPS), assist us in ensuring we do not send unsolicited mail or marketing material to those who have indicated they do not wish to receive these.

 TVAA will conduct research and retain publicly available data relating to current and potential supporters in accordance with our retention schedules.

 We only collect personal data that is relevant to the type of engagement you will have with us such as:

 - Gift Aid declarations

 - Signing up to an event or activity